Oxygen Absorbers for Dehydrated Food:

 NO GOOD!

-The photo shows the pills that have turned from a very definite PINK to an almost blueish-purple color.
+The photo shows the pills that have turned from a very definite pink to an almost blueish-purple color.

 This indicates that the oxygen absorbers contained in the bag are highly likely "no good."

-If the pill is good, I'll open the new 100-pack bag, and take out 5 brand new quart-size vacuum-sealer bags.
 I then place 20 oxygen absorbers from the 100-pack bag into each of the quart-size vacuum-sealer bags and immediately vacuum seal them all.

 The reason for splitting them up is we don’t want to open and seal the original big bag over and over just to take out one or two oxygen absorbers.
 Doing that would soon ruin all the other oxygen absorbers (by air infiltration) before we even get a chance to use them!

-This means I now have FIVE quart-size bags with 20 oxygen absorber packs in each of them.
 The pink pill from the original bag can go into one of the five bags—no need to throw it away, we can reuse it until it turns purple!

 Oxygen absorber packs with the pink pill - when resealing, cut DIRECTLY below the seal so there's still room to reseal it!

 When I'm ready to use an oxygen absorber, I simply cut directly beneath the old seal at the top of the bag (shown as a dashed line at the top of the bag in the photo above).
-Cut where that white dashed line is.
-The actual bag's "top edge" is just beneath the black words "cut as close to the old seal" FYI.

 Cut as straight as you can and as close to the old seal as you can—then I remove as many packets as I need and put them in the dehydrated food bags that are waiting to be vacuum sealed.
 Then reseal that package.